MA in Teaching Curriculum & Courses

 Candidates must pass the following tests:

-Test 1: ILTS Visual Arts Content Area Test (214)To be completed and passed before Nov 15 of the Fieldwork semester.Tests are valid indefinitely.
+Test 1: ILTS Visual Arts Content Area Test (214)To be completed and passed for licensure entitlement to apply for Illinois licensure by state law.Tests are valid indefinitely.

 For information on the current scores needed to meet ISBE requirements, contact the SAIC Art Education Licensure Specialist.